vemonet/libre-chat/docs/docs/use-docker.md

 [![Image size](https://ghcr-badge.egpl.dev/vemonet/libre-chat/size)](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat)

-Libre Chat is available as a [docker image](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat), it is recommended to use docker for deploying in production as it uses gunicorn to run multiple workers.
+Libre Chat is available as a [docker image](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat) that will use CUDA when available.
+It is recommended to use docker for deploying in production as it uses gunicorn to run multiple workers.

-!!!
-Warning "Shared memory for multiple users"

-    Memory of the chatbot is shared betweem the users that are on the same worker.

 ## ⚡ Quickstart